UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Data Generation

+\paragraph{Open-Domain Generative Data} Synthesizing generative data poses greater challenges than translation due to increased risks of hallucinations, factual inaccuracies, and demographic misalignment.
+We compared $\llamaIXL$ and $\qwenIXL$ across reasoning and non-reasoning paradigms, finding $\qwenIXL$ superior for generative tasks and complex instruction following due to stronger reasoning traces.
+(Also supported by \cite{10.5555/3692070.3692401}).

+Inspired by instruction backtranslation techniques \citep{li2024selfalignment}, we construct questions from unlabelled content followed by LLM-generated answers.
+To ensure diversity, contextual grounding, factual accuracy, and demographic relevance, we leverage Wikipedia pages in target languages as our knowledge base.
+Table \ref{tab:generative_tasks} summarizes eight generative task categories, with some requiring two LLM inference phases.
+Further, to ensure cultural representation, we systematically curated culturally relevant content from Wikipedia using the MediaWiki API.

-Further, to ensure cultural representation in synthetic data generation, we systematically curated culturally relevant content from Wikipedia using the MediaWiki API.
-Following \citep{yao-etal-2024-benchmarking}'s cultural taxonomy framework, we traversed Wikipedia category structures starting from \texttt{Category:Culture of India} and \texttt{Category:Culture of India by state or union territory}, exploring 2-3 levels deep.
-This yielded two complementary datasets: a general collection (54 categories, 19,143 artifacts) covering pan-Indian elements, and a state-wise collection (28 states + 8 union territories, 37,227 artifacts) with region-specific content spanning festivals, cuisine, traditional arts, architecture, and religious practices.
-We sampled 26.8K cultural artifacts from this collection to create multi-hop question-answer pairs for synthetic data generation.
+Following \citep{yao-etal-2024-benchmarking}'s cultural taxonomy, we traversed Wikipedia categories from \texttt{Category:Culture of India} and \texttt{Category:Culture of India by state or union territory}, exploring 2-3 levels deep.
+This yielded diverse region-specific content spanning festivals, cuisine, traditional arts, architecture, and religious practices.
+We sampled 26.8K cultural artifacts to create multi-hop question-answer pairs for synthetic data generation.
+For English, we reuse the reasoning data from $\orcaagent$ \citep{mitra2024agentinstructgenerativeteachingagentic} and $\orcamath$ \citep{mitra2024orcamathunlockingpotentialslms} as-is, while generating the English generative subset from scratch using the same pipeline as for the Indian languages. \paragraph{Data Filtering} After generating data points at scale across 13 languages for both the Reasoning and Open-Domain subsets, manual validation was not feasible, therefore, following the approach of \citet{shen2025dcad2000multilingualdataset2000}, we employed automated quality checks but use the standard threshold-based method instead of their anomaly detection-based method.
+Specifically, we applied two filtering criteria: (1) Language Identification using \textsc{IndicLID} \citep{madhani-etal-2023-bhasa} with a 0.75 confidence threshold, and (2) word repetition ratio capped at 0.75 to flag low-quality generations.